The Ultimate Guide to Getting a Bartending Job in Hawaii

 • Time to read: 5 min.

-Bartending in Hawaii sounds like a fun and exotic job.
-There is no shortage of resorts, restaurants, and bars there that are always in need of bartenders to serve both locals and tourists alike.
+Bartending in Hawaii sounds like a fun and exotic job—no shortage of resorts, restaurants, and bars.
+There are always in need of bartenders to serve both locals and tourists alike.

 So what does it take to become a bartender in Hawaii?
 Are there any special classes you have to take or licenses to get before you can start applying for bartending jobs at your dream location?

-Hawaii has slightly more complicated requirements for bartenders to navigate than many of the mainland US states.
-The rules for bartenders vary depending on the county or city you are looking to bartend in rather than a statewide rule for all bartenders working in Hawaii.
+Hawaii has slightly more complicated requirements for bartenders to navigate than many mainland US states.
+The rules and other requirements vary depending on the county or city you are looking to bartend in rather than statewide.

-In the rest of this article, we will break down the most essential things for bartenders who are hoping to work in Hawaii to know before starting a job search.
+In the rest of this article, we will break down the essential things for bartenders hoping to work in Hawaii to know before starting a job search.

 Who Can Serve Alcohol in Hawaii?

 Anyone who is over the age of 18 is eligible to serve alcohol in the state of Hawaii, except for Maui.
-In Maui, the current laws require anyone serving alcohol to be over 21.
+In Maui, the current laws require anyone serving alcoholic beverages to be over 21.

 Depending on which city or county you wish to bartend in, you may need to obtain a bartending license or take specific training to be employed as a bartender.